Using Strong Passwords

 No matter how many walls are placed around your machine, there is always a key for complete access: your password.
 There are countless programs that attempt to determine passwords, both by guessing common passwords and by randomly generating possibilities and trying them all, or a combination of the two.

-The best defense is a "strong password."
-A strong password is a combination of numbers, uppercase letters, lowercase letters, and if possible, special characters (for example, !@#$%^&,*).
+The best defense is a strong password.
+A strong password is a combination of numbers, uppercase letters, lowercase letters, and if possible, special characters (such as, !@#$%^&,*).
 This makes the password nearly impossible to guess in a reasonable amount of time, and ensures that all the hard work you put into keeping your machine well-defended does not go to waste.
 The longer the password, the harder it is to guess.